ahmed-cmyk/InnovateSolutions/README.md

 ## 07/11/20 - 01:03PM
-- Fixed a typo in the View Alumni page where the filter form was called "Filter Student Listings" rather than "Filter Alumni Listings"
+- Fixed a typo in the View Alumni page where the filter form was called "Filter Student Listings" rather than "Filter Alumni Listings".

+## 07/11/20 - 06:30PM
+- Made some minor CSS modifications.